probonopd/KeypadSim/README.md

 | COL2        | D10          | purple     |

 Wire the keypad rows and columns to the Arduino digital pins as shown above.
 Use the suggested wire colors for easier identification.

+## Usage

+The KeypadSim library allows you to simulate keypresses programmatically.
+To use it, create an instance of the `KeypadSim` class and call the `loop()` method regularly to process queued keypresses.
+See the examples for more details.

 ## ScanMode